kgopi1/gh-selfhosted-runners/README.md

 ## Building Docker image.

-1. Run the buil\*.sh script for each Cloud environment
+1. Run the build*.sh script for each Cloud environment

 ## Running the Image